Champ-CEO/agentgist/README.md

 Features:

 - Analyze and report on the latest Reddit posts in a subreddit
-- 100% local and offline agentic workflow with LangGraph (functional API)
+- Agentic workflow with LangGraph (functional API)
 - Tool calling - agent using semantic search (embeddings) to filter posts
 - Human in the loop - specify which posts to analyze
-- Uses Ollama for LLM inference
+- Uses Groq API for LLM inference
+- Optimized with Groq's Accuracy-Preserving Strategies and Cost-Saving Components

 ## Agents